 Flagstaff Hill Maritime Museum

-While not technically on the Great Ocean Road, Flagstaff Hill Maritime Museum is located in Warrnambool.
-Warrnambool is the southern gateway at the western end of the Great Ocean Road which starts just a few kilometers out of town.
+While not technically on the Great Ocean Road, Flagstaff Hill Maritime Museum is in Warrnambool.
+Warrnambool is the southern gateway at the western end of the Great Ocean Road, which starts just a few kilometres out of town.

 The museum features interactive exhibits, including a sound and light show, that tell the story of the shipwrecks and the lives of those who lived and worked at sea.

 Visitors can also view restored shipwrecks and learn about the technology and techniques used in shipbuilding and navigation.
-The museum aims to educate visitors about the rich maritime history of the region and the role it has played in shaping the local community.
+The museum aims to educate visitors about the region’s rich maritime history and its role in shaping the local community.

 Should you visit the Great Ocean Road?

 In conclusion, the Great Ocean Road is a must-see for anyone visiting Australia.
-There are plenty of things to do on the Great Ocean Road and see, so be sure to plan your trip accordingly.
+There are plenty of things to do and see on the Great Ocean Road, so be sure to plan your trip accordingly.

-Whether you’re looking for a relaxing getaway or an action-packed adventure, the Great Ocean Road drive has something for everyone.
+Whether you are looking for a relaxing getaway or an action-packed adventure, the Great Ocean Road drive has something for everyone.
 So what are you waiting for?
 Start planning your places to visit on the Great Ocean Road today.